What is Wilson disease?

 Your body needs small amounts of copper from food to stay healthy.
-But a buildup of too much copper is serious.
-It can result in brain damage, liver failure, or death if it is not treated.
+A buildup of too much copper is a serious problem that can result in brain damage, liver failure, or death if it's not treated.

 Normally, your liver gets rid of extra copper by sending it out in bile.
 Bile is the digestive juice your liver makes.
 It carries toxins and waste out of your body through your GI tract (gastrointestinal tract).

 When you have Wilson disease, your liver stops working normally.
 Instead of getting rid of copper, your liver starts storing it.
 Over time, there is too much copper for your liver to hold.
 The extra copper gets into your bloodstream.
 It collects in other organs as well as in your eyes and brain.

 This can damage your organs.
 Over time, it can be life-threatening if not treated.

 Wilson disease is caused by an inherited change or abnormality (mutation) in the ATP7B gene.
 It's an autosomal recessive disorder.
 This means that both parents must pass on a nonworking copy of the gene to the child.
 Parents may show no signs of the disease.

 What are the symptoms of Wilson disease?

 When you have Wilson disease, copper buildup begins when you are born, although it can take years or even decades for symptoms to appear.
 Symptoms can start at any age, but in most cases, they start between ages 5 and 35.

 The symptoms of Wilson disease vary depending on the organs that are affected.